Page 1 Page 2 Page 3 Page 4

 ' Authors : Colin Riddington

-' and left should be multiplied by to fit the current screen resolution.
+' should be multiplied by to fit the current screen resolution.

 'NEW CODE v3.78 Replaces older GetFactor (now removed)